commandprompt/pgmanage-docs/src/en/05_enterprise.md

 ## Setting up OAuth2 Authentication
 To enable OAuth2, you must first register your application with your chosen provider.
 During registration, you will obtain a Client ID and Client Secret, which are required for the final configuration.

-Please refer to the specific guides of your OAuth2 provide for details instructions on how to do that:
+Please refer to the specific guides of your OAuth2 provider for detailed instructions on how to do that:

 ### Google